Cypriot nationality law: Citizenship by investment

 In 2013, a citizenship by investment pathway was created to attract foreign investment into the country.
 Through the Cyprus Investment Programme, a foreigner could acquire Cypriot citizenship after investing €2 million in real estate, infrastructure projects, local businesses, or domestic financial assets and maintaining that sum within the Republic for at least five years.
 Candidates needed to have a clean criminal record, must not have been denied naturalisation in any other EU member state, and were required to purchase a residence in the country valued at least €500,000 that must be retained permanently.
 A further donation of €150,000 became required in 2019, half of which would go to a scientific research fund and the other half dedicated towards financing affordable housing on the island.

 Investors who successfully naturalised are subject to periodic checks that verify their continued ownership of real estate in Cyprus and are liable to have their citizenship revoked if discovered to have divested themselves of that property without a replacement residence.
 This stipulation was made in violation of Article 63 of the Treaty on the Functioning of the European Union, which prohibits restrictions on the movement of capital.

 The European Commission repeatedly condemned this citizenship pathway for its high risks in aiding money laundering, tax evasion, and corruption.

 A 2019 Reuters publication which reported that eight relatives and associates of Cambodian prime minister Hun Sen had acquired Cypriot citizenship by investment triggered a government investigation into the circumstances under which their citizenship was obtained.
 Following the release of a video recording showing Cypriot legislators offering to facilitate naturalisation for a fictional convicted investor, the programme was indefinitely suspended on 1 November 2020.
+In July 2022, the former president of the Cyprus Parliament and three others were charged with corruption for their part in the scandal.